buildog-dev/buildog/apps/docs/pages/api-reference/organization-user.md

 - To invite or add a user to an organization.
 - To assign roles within an organization.

+Note: This endpoint is restricted to users with the owner or admin roles, as determined by the JWT token validation.

 ### **Endpoint Details**